padak/crewai_demo/README.md

 # CrewAI Content Creation Demo

 This project demonstrates the use of CrewAI framework to create an automated content creation pipeline using multiple AI agents working together, with real-time monitoring capabilities.
+The system uses OpenRouter as the LLM provider and includes a modern web interface for monitoring the agents' progress.

+## Features

+- **Multi-Agent Content Creation**
+  - Research Agent: Gathers and analyzes information
+  - Writer Agent: Creates engaging content
+  - Editor Agent: Polishes and optimizes content
+- **Real-Time Monitoring**
+  - WebSocket-based live updates
+  - Visual status tracking
+  - Agent progress visualization
+- **Modern Web Interface**
+  - React-based frontend
+  - Real-time status updates
+  - Clean, professional design

 ## Architecture Overview

+The system is composed of three main components that work together to create and monitor the content creation process:

 ```mermaid
 graph TB